Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Analytic structure of in the mean-field and limits

-The specific cases can be obtained by plugging in the corresponding critical exponents --- \(\beta=1/2\) (note that this is partially accounted in Eq.~\eqref{eq:g}), \(\delta=3\) for mean-field, and \(\beta=1/2\), \(\delta=5\) for \(N\to\infty\).
-For the mean-field case this equation can also be obtained straightforwardly from the free energy of the \(\phi^4\) Landau-Ginzburg theory~\cite{Almasi:2016gcn}.
+The specific cases can be obtained by plugging in the corresponding critical exponents --- \(\gamma=1\) for mean-field, and \(\gamma=2\) for \(N\to\infty\).
+For the mean-field case this equation can also be obtained straightforwardly by varying the free energy of the \(\phi^4\) Landau-Ginzburg theory~\cite{Almasi:2016gcn} with respect to the order parameter \(\phi\).
 To determine the Yang-Lee edge singularity branch-point, \(\zc\), from \(\g\) we consider the inverse function \(z(\g)\).
-The branch-point can be obtained from the condition \((dz/d\g)_{\zc}=0\), leading to
+The branch-point can be obtained from the condition \((dz/d\g)_{\zc}=0\).
+Considering only the branch closest to \(z=0\) on the physical Riemann sheet, i.e., the one connected to $z=0$ as defined by the standard normalization condition \(\g(0)=1\), Eqs.~\eqref{eq:g} and \((dz/d\g)_{\zc}=0\) completely determine